Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

-\begin{proof} Let $A={\rm Nat}_0({\mathcal F})$ be a w-bialgebra.
+\begin{proof} Let $A={\rm Nat}_0({\mathcal F})$ be a weak bialgebra.
 The forgetful functor of $A$ is weak tensor and this implies that the same holds for ${\mathcal F}$ since it is monoidally isomorphic to the composition of a tensor equivalence with the forgetful functor.
-Conversely, if ${\mathcal F}$ is weak tensor then the associator $\Phi$ of $A$ and its inverse $\Phi^{-1}$ are derived from (\ref{wt1}) and (\ref{wt2}), and a computation shows that $\Phi=1\otimes\Delta(\Delta(I))\Delta\otimes 1(\Delta(I))$, $\Phi^{-1}=\Delta\otimes 1(\Delta(I)) 1\otimes\Delta(\Delta(I))$, that is $A$ is a w-bialgebra.
+Conversely, if ${\mathcal F}$ is weak tensor then the associator $\Phi$ of $A$ and its inverse $\Phi^{-1}$ are derived from (\ref{wt1}) and (\ref{wt2}), and a computation shows that $\Phi=1\otimes\Delta(\Delta(I))\Delta\otimes 1(\Delta(I))$, $\Phi^{-1}=\Delta\otimes 1(\Delta(I)) 1\otimes\Delta(\Delta(I))$, that is $A$ is a weak bialgebra.
 For the last assertion note that the equality requirement on the dimensions of an object and a dual are automatically satisfied in our case, thanks to Cor. \ref{weak_dim}.
 Hence Theorem \ref{TK_algebraic_quasi} guaranties that $A$ has an antipode.

 \end{proof}